ewaldmire/ascender/docs/debugging/debugging_job_event_performance.md

 ### Debugging the Websockets

-climber relies on Django channels and Redis for websockets. `channels_redis`, the connection plugin for channels to use Redis as the message backend, allows for setting per-group queue limits.
-By default, climber sets this limit to 10,000.
+ascender relies on Django channels and Redis for websockets. `channels_redis`, the connection plugin for channels to use Redis as the message backend, allows for setting per-group queue limits.
+By default, ascender sets this limit to 10,000.
 It can be tricky to know when this limit is exceeded due to the asynchronous nature of Channels + ASGI + websockets.

 One way to be notified of websocket queue reaching capacity is to hook into the `channels_redis.core` logger.
 Below is an example of how to enable the logging and an example of what capacity overflow messages look like: